Two remote counting events induced by a single photon

 The local dynamics of each subsystem is not affected by the time delay $d/c$ due to the unidirectional coupling~\cite{Gardiner1993PRL,Cirac1997PRL}, however, the quantum correlation between the two subsystems, for instance, $C(t)$, would crucially depend on $d/c$.
-One would expect that $C(t)=0$ for $d/c$ much larger than the coherence time of the system since the single-photon pulse can no longer interact with the two subsystems simultaneously.
+One would expect that $C(t)\rightarrow0$ for $d/c\rightarrow\infty$ since the single-photon pulse becomes increasingly unable to interact with the two subsystems simultaneously.
 In order to calculate the system dynamics, we first define the operators in the advanced time frame $\hat{A}^{'}_{2}(t)=\hat{A}_{2}(t+d/c)$ and $\hat{S}^{'}_{2}(t)=\hat{S}_{2}(t+d/c)$ for the second subsystem.
 We can then simplify the problem by integrating out the infinite degree of freedom for the propagating field using the Ito approach~\cite{Gardiner1985PRA,Combes2017AdvPhys}, and obtain a set of coupled master equations~(see Supplementary Section IV)